djeada/Linux-Notes/notes/sed_and_awk.md

 - Ensure variables are initialized to avoid unexpected results.
 - Use `-F` to set custom field separators.
-- For actions before processing starts or after it ends.
+- Use `BEGIN` and `END` Blocks for actions before processing starts or after it ends.

 **Example:**